9 to 5 (film): Plot

 The next morning, Hart shocks the women when he arrives for work as usual.
-In the ladies room, Doralee explains that Hart hit his head, but did not drink the coffee.
+In the ladies’ room, Doralee explains that Hart hit his head but did not drink the coffee.
 Relieved that nothing will come out of the night's events, the ladies agree to meet for happy hour at the end of the day.
-However, Roz overhears their conversation and reports everything back to Hart.
+However, Roz overhears their conversation and reports back to Hart.

 Hart summons Doralee to his office and offers her a choice: if she spends the night with him, he will not report her, Judy, and Violet for attempted murder.
-Doralee refuses and when Hart will not hear her out, she hogties him and stuffs a scarf he had given her as a gift in his mouth to keep him quiet.
-He eventually tricks Judy into loosening the binds, which leads her to shoot at him with Doralee's handgun.
+Doralee refuses, and when Hart will not hear her out, she hogties him and stuffs a scarf in his mouth to keep him quiet.
+He tricks Judy into loosening the binds, which leads her to shoot at him with Doralee's handgun, nearly committing murder.

-Ultimately, the women discover Hart has been selling Consolidated inventory and pocketing the proceeds, so they blackmail him into keeping quiet.
-When they are told that invoices Violet ordered that should prove Hart's crimes will not arrive for 4 to 6 weeks, they confine Hart to his bedroom wearing a hang gliding suit tied to a remote-controlled garage door opener.
+The women discover that Hart has been selling Consolidated inventory and pocketing the proceeds, so they decide to blackmail him into keeping quiet.
+When they are told that invoices Violet ordered to prove the crimes will not arrive for 4 to 6 weeks, they kidnap Hart and hold him prisoner in his bedroom.

-While Hart is out of the office, they implement several programs that are popular with the workers, including an in-office daycare center, equal pay for everyone, flexible hours, and a job-sharing program allowing employees to work part-time.
+While Hart is out of the office, Doralee forges his signature and in his name, they implement several programs that are popular with the workers, including an in-office daycare center, equal pay for everyone, flexible hours, and a job-sharing program allowing employees to work part-time.

-Days before the invoices arrive, Hart's adoring wife Missy returns from a cruise and frees him, giving him the time to buy back the inventory he sold.
-Before Hart can report Judy, Doralee, and Violet to the police, the chairman of the board Russell Tinsworthy arrives to meet with Hart.
-He congratulates him on his improvements to the office, which have resulted in a 20 percent increase in productivity.
-Tinsworthy invites Hart to join him on a multiyear project in Brazil which he reluctantly accepts as they head up to Mr. Hinkle's office to get some paperwork done.
-Violet, Judy, and Doralee celebrate their success as Roz returns.
+Days before the invoices arrive, Hart's wife Missy returns from a cruise and frees him, giving him the time to buy back the inventory he sold.
+Before Hart can report Judy, Doralee, and Violet to the police, the chairman of the board Russell Tinsworthy arrives and congratulates Hart on his improvements to the office, which have resulted in a 20 percent increase in productivity.
+Tinsworthy invites Hart to join him on a multiyear project in Brazil, which he reluctantly accepts.

 A postscript states that Violet is promoted to vice president.
 Judy marries the Xerox representative.
-Doralee leaves Consolidated to become a country western singer.
+Doralee leaves Consolidated to become a country & western singer.
 Hart is abducted by a tribe of Amazons in the Brazilian jungle and is "never heard from again".